samridhi04-code/blob/README.md

 <!-- HARDWARE -->
 ## Hardware
 My priority when selecting the hardware was a power-saving system.
-Usually a combination of a small motherboard with a relatively weak but power saving processor still outperforms the usual ready to use NAS devices.
+Usually, a combination of a small motherboard with a relatively weak but power-saving processor still outperforms the usual ready to use NAS devices.

 Look to the sexy Inter-Tech X-608 Infinity Mirror RGB PC Case, with a "Black Hole" on the front and awesome RGB lighting effects.
 [See it in the Dark](https://www.youtube.com/watch?v=olyw9uxEDu8).